DogepartyXDP/Documentation/Developers/API.md

     - Sign the transaction as usual and broadcast it.
 It's recommended but not required to wait the transaction to confirm as malleability is an issue here (P2SH isn't yet supported on segwit addresses).
     - The resulting ``txid`` must be passed again on an identic call to the ``create_`` method, but now passing an additional parameter ``p2sh_pretx_txid`` with the value of the previous transaction's id.
     - The resulting transaction is a ``P2SH`` encoded message, using the redeem script on the transaction inputs as data carrying mechanism.
-    - Sign the transaction following the ``Bitcoinjs-lib on javascript, signing a P2SH redeeming transaction`` section
+    - Sign the transaction following the ``Dogecoinjs-lib on javascript, signing a P2SH redeeming transaction`` section
     - **NOTE**: Don't leave pretxs hanging without transmitting the second transaction as this pollutes the UTXO set and risks making bitcoin harder to run on low spec nodes.